koihin/diceandgames/content/post/rtz-missions.md

 There is a terrain piece directly opposite the monument.
 By default it provides cover like an Ammo Crate.

-**Alternative**: If the Players agree, it can function as an Small Ammo Dump as per the rules.
+**Alternative**: Replace it with a Small Ammo Dump as per the rules.
 It can be destroyed; treat it as Vehicle class 6 with 6 Health, and it receives Cover Save.

 Follow the placement of Objectives as per the map.